ted-sharp/aloe-utils-configuration-default/README.md

 [![License](https://img.shields.io/github/license/ted-sharp/aloe-utils-configuration-default.svg)](LICENSE)
 [![.NET](https://img.shields.io/badge/.NET-9.0-blue.svg)](https://dotnet.microsoft.com/download/dotnet/9.0)

-`Aloe.Utils.Configuration.Default` is a lightweight utility that provides a standardized way to load configuration files, environment variables, command-line arguments, and development secrets in .NET applications.
+`Aloe.Utils.Configuration.Default` is a lightweight utility that, even when using ConfigurationBuilder on its own, provides the standard loading of configuration files, environment variables, command-line arguments, and development secrets—just as HostBuilder does by default.

 ## Main Features